Javier Melloni: Biography

 Javier Melloni Ribas was born in Barcelona in 1962; his mother is Catalan and his father, Italian.
 At 18 he joined the Society of Jesus He became a Jesuit priest, graduated with a degree in cultural anthropology and obtained a PhD inTheology.
 He currently lives in the Cueva de San Ignacio in Manresa, Catalonia.

 Career

 Melloni is a Jesuit who became interested in the Ignatius spiritual exercises and acquired thorough knowledge of religious texts.
-He is a member of Cristianisme i Justícia, Spiritual Theology professor in the Faculty of Theology of Catalonia and in the Institute of Fundamental Theology in Sant Cugat.
+He is a member of Cristianisme i Justícia, a professor of Spiritual Theology in the Faculty of Theology of Catalonia and in the Institute of Fundamental Theology in Sant Cugat.
 His specializes in interreligious dialogue and comparative mysticism.

 He is on the editorial board of journals such as Manresa (a journal of Ignatian spirituality) and Diagonal (a journal of interreligious dialogue).
-He is the author of essays of different topics focused on spirituality, theology, interreligious dialogue and comparative mysticism.
+He is the author of essays on different topics focused on spirituality, theology, interreligious dialogue and comparative mysticism.
 These publications present his theoretical and practical exercises.